∞ generated and posted on 2018.10.08 ∞

 Bile salts are produced by the liver, stored in the gallbladder, and delivered to the duodenum via what ultimately is known as the common bile duct.
 The release of bile is stimulated by the presence of fat in the duodenum.

-Chemically, bile is similar to cholesterol and bile itself is mostly reabsorbed following fat digestion and subsequent fatty acid and glycerol absorption.
+Chemically, bile salts are similar to cholesterol and bile itself is mostly reabsorbed following fat digestion and subsequent fatty acid and glycerol absorption.
 Glycerol and fatty acids are the two products of fat digestion.

 Links to terms of possible interest: Bile salt, Detergent, Emulsification, Fat digestion, Fat droplets, Fats, Hydrophilic, Hydrophobic, Nonpolar, Polar